 Exercise for Cancer Prevention

-Changing your diet to decrease your risk of developing cancer is a good idea but starting an exercise program might also be helpful.
+Changing your diet to decrease your risk of developing cancer is a good idea.
+Starting an exercise program might also be helpful.
 Exercise is an important part of any weight loss program.

-Being overweight and inactive could be hazardous to your health.
-Some studies on obesity are showing that being overweight may place you at risk of developing cancers, including cancers of the prostate, cervix, kidney, breast, endometrium, liver, rectum, ovary, esophagus, colon, prostate, and gallbladder.
+Being overweight and inactive could be dangerous to your health.
+Some studies on obesity are showing that being overweight may place you at risk of developing cancers.
+This includes cancers of the prostate, cervix, kidney, breast, endometrium, liver, rectum, ovary, esophagus, colon, prostate, and gallbladder.
 The exact mechanism behind this increased risk of cancer for overweight people is unknown.

 Whether you are a beginner to exercise or a seasoned athlete, you need to be aware of basic exercise guidelines.
 The American College of Sports Medicine recommends the following for healthy adults under age 65:

-Exercise at a moderate intensity for 30 minutes a day, five times a week, or at vigorous intensity three days a week.
+Exercise at a moderate intensity for 30 minutes a day, 5 times a week, or at vigorous intensity 3 days a week.

-Warm up for five to 10 minutes before aerobic activity.
+Warm up for 5 to 10 minutes before aerobic activity.

 To lose weight or maintain weight loss, more activity may be necessary.

 Do strength-training exercises twice a week.

 Gradually decrease the intensity of your workout.
 Stretch to cool down during the last 5 to 10 minutes.